confluentinc/kafka-connect-elasticsearch/docs/configuration_options.rst

   * Importance: medium

 ``max.in.flight.requests``
   The maximum number of incomplete batches each task will send before blocking.
-Note that if this is set to be greater than 1 and there are failed sends, there is a risk of message re-ordering due to retries

   * Type: int
   * Default: 5